zarf-dev/zarf/site/src/content/docs/commands/zarf_dev_sha256sum.md

 ```
   -a, --architecture string   Architecture for OCI images and Zarf packages
+      --config-path string    Specify the path of the configuration file to use
       --insecure              Allow access to insecure registries and disable other recommended security enforcements such as package checksum and signature validation.
 This flag should only be used if you have a specific reason and accept the reduced security posture.
   -l, --log-level string      Log level when running Zarf.
 Valid options are: warn, info, debug, trace (default "info")
       --no-color              Disable colors in output